 Your deposit is to cover any damage you cause and any rent that you don’t pay.
 Many landlords will try to convince you that they can use your deposit to pay for a spot of redecoration or some new curtains but that’s not the case.
 Essentially the deposit reimburses them for loss i.e. you have caused loss by your actions and so the landlord is entitled to compensate themselves from your deposit (if you agree).
 Typical damage would be a cigarette burn in the carpet, breaking a mirror that belongs to the landlord, making a hole in a door or wall, not returning your keys.

-Check if your deposit is protected under 60 seconds !
+Check if your deposit is protected with our FREE service!

 Deposit not protected?